Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-With the model-informed relationship between the underlying disease and observed biomarker, we can use observed biomarker information from a patient to infer and project their underlying disease ($D_i$) at the current visit as well as at a future time.
-We can also use biomarker distribution among patients with similar underlying diseases to detect potential deviation from ``normal" biomarker trajectories and alert potential unusual deterioration.
-We discuss these prediction and monitoring tools below.
+Given model estimation results, we can use participants' observed biomarker information to infer and project their underlying disease $D_i$ at the current visit and a future time.
+We can also use biomarker distribution among participants with similar underlying diseases to detect potential deviation from ``normal" biomarker trajectories and alert potentially unusual deterioration.